article / Hotspot conflict

 On the evening of [date] (just after the Christmas holiday), Ukrainian forces launched a deep raid into Russian territory, successfully destroying the Russian military’s large ammunition depot No. [number] in the town of Neya, Kostroma Oblast, approximately [distance] kilometers east of Moscow.
 This ammunition depot, under the Russian General Directorate of Rocket and Artillery Armaments, serves as a critical storage and distribution center for artillery shells and missiles for the Russian Central and Western Military Districts, located about [distance] to [distance] kilometers from the Ukrainian border.

-The attack employed a multi-drone low-altitude penetration mode, successfully evading Russian radar detection.
-After the drones dropped incendiary bombs on the ammunition depot, they triggered a chain reaction of explosions in the stored munitions (rumored to include "Iskander" missiles, glide bombs, rockets, etc.).
+The attack employed a multi-drone low-altitude penetration mode, successfully evading Russian military radar detection.
+After the drones dropped incendiary bombs on the ammunition depot, they triggered a chain reaction of explosions among the stored munitions (rumored to include Iskander missiles, glide bombs, rockets, etc.).
 The explosions continued incessantly, with flames soaring into the sky and towering black smoke columns.
-The tremors even propagated to Moscow kilometers away, leading local residents to initially mistake the event for an earthquake.
-The Ukrainian military released drone aerial footage confirming the combat results, while the Russian side issued an extremely brief statement, merely stating that "residents have been evacuated, and losses are under investigation."
+The shockwaves even propagated as far as Moscow, 300 kilometers away, where local residents initially mistook it for an earthquake.
+The Ukrainian military released drone aerial footage confirming the combat results, while the Russian side provided an extremely brief statement, only mentioning the evacuation of residents and that damage assessment is underway.

-The cost comparison of this attack is strikingly dramatic: the drones used by the Ukrainian forces are inexpensive, costing only a few hundred dollars each, while the Russian military spends up to a million dollars to intercept a single drone.
-A Ukrainian military spokesperson quipped, "Every time Russia intercepts one (drone), its treasury loses a strand of hair."
-The far-reaching impact of this deep strike is profound: Ukrainian intelligence hinted that the next step might involve targeting railway hubs within Russia to cut off the main artery of ammunition transport; the Russian military's transportation department was forced to urgently adjust train schedules and warned drivers to be vigilant against "Ukrainian express" (drones); residents of Moscow have grown accustomed to air raid alarms, with real estate developers even launching marketing ads such as "Properties within kilometers of the front line come with blast-proof windows and drone jammers," reflecting the spread of security anxiety within Russian territory.
+The cost comparison of this attack is highly dramatic: the drones used by the Ukrainian military are inexpensive, costing only a few hundred dollars each, while the cost for the Russian military to intercept a single drone is as high as one million dollars.
+A Ukrainian military spokesperson joked that for every drone Russia intercepts, its treasury loses a strand of hair.
+The subsequent impact of this deep strike is profound: Ukrainian intelligence hinted that the next step might involve targeting railway hubs within Russia to cut off the main artery of ammunition transportation; the Russian military's transportation department was forced to urgently adjust train schedules and warned drivers to be vigilant against "Ukrainian deliveries" (drones); residents of Moscow have grown accustomed to air raid alarms, and real estate developers have even launched marketing campaigns for properties within 350 kilometers of the front line, offering blast-proof windows and drone jammers as incentives, reflecting the spread of security anxiety within Russian territory.

-Furthermore, on the same day, Ukrainian forces launched attacks on other targets within Russian territory: a drone strike on an oil depot in Usman, Lipetsk Oblast, triggered a massive explosion; in Tver Oblast, a Ukrainian drone, after being jammed, crashed into a residential building.
-In the Black Sea region, Ukrainian unmanned boats once again attacked the port of Novorossiysk, reportedly achieving the world's first record of an unmanned boat damaging a submarine, while Russia claimed the submarine suffered "minor water leakage."
-Although Russian forces launched counterattacks, using "Dagger" hypersonic missiles to strike energy facilities in Kharkiv and other areas of Ukraine, resulting in civilian casualties, they failed to reverse the overall passive situation.
-Notably, former Russian Deputy Prime Minister Boris Nadezhdin publicly criticized Putin, stating that he "absolutely will not win this special operation," and that this war will "lead to the demise of Russia."
-He also accused the Kremlin of fabricating lies to justify the attack on Ukraine, claiming that the main enemy of the Russian people is Putin himself, and that Ukraine's victory would benefit Russians.
-This reflects that internal doubts about the war in Russia have broken through existing circles.
+Additionally, on January 6, the Ukrainian military launched attacks on other targets within Russian territory: a drone strike on an oil depot in Usman, Lipetsk Oblast, triggered a massive explosion; in Tver Oblast, a Ukrainian military drone, after being jammed, crashed into a residential building.
+In the Black Sea direction, Ukrainian unmanned surface vessels once again attacked the port of Novorossiysk, reportedly achieving the world's first record of an unmanned surface vessel damaging a submarine, while the Russian side claimed the submarine suffered minor water leakage.
+Although the Russian military launched counterattacks, using Kinzhal hypersonic missiles to strike energy facilities in Kharkiv and other areas of Ukraine, resulting in civilian casualties, they failed to reverse the overall passive situation.
+Notably, former Russian Deputy Prime Minister Boris Nadezhdin publicly criticized Putin, stating that he would absolutely not win this special operation, that this war would lead to the demise of Russia, and accusing the Kremlin of fabricating lies to attack Ukraine.
+He claimed that the main enemy of the Russian people is Putin himself, and that Ukraine's victory would benefit the Russians, reflecting that internal doubts about the war within Russia have broken through social circles.

 Conclusion: Amidst intertwined multiple crises, geopolitics has entered a critical period of strategic competition.